Unit 3 - Notes

 Unit 3: User defined functions and Storage classes

-A function is a self-contained block of statements that perform a specific task.
-C programming follows a modular approach (Divide and Conquer), where a large program is divided into smaller, manageable sub-programs called functions.
+A function is a self-contained block of statements that performs a specific task.
+C programming is based on the concept of modular programming, where a large program is divided into smaller, manageable sub-programs (functions).

 • Reusability: Write code once and use it multiple times.

-• Maintainability: Easier to debug and isolate errors.
+• Debuggability: Easier to isolate and fix errors.

-• Abstraction: The caller needs to know what the function does, not how it does it.
+• Abstraction: The user only needs to know what the function does, not how it does it.

-To use a function in C, three distinct steps are required:
+To implement a user-defined function in C, three distinct elements are required:

 A prototype tells the compiler about the function's name, return type, and parameters before the function is actually defined.
 It ensures type checking.